Kapilvastu Museum: Painted Grey Ware

-A large number of big-size male and female heads, busts and figures which usually betray crude workmanship have been found at different sites, specially from Tilaurākoṭ, Piprī, Lumbinī and Sisahaniyā-Pandey.
-The specimens reflect that the artist did not use the mould, which was so commonly employed by the Suṅga artists.
-In some cases a mould was occasionally used, particularly for producing large figures of which the busts were hand modelled and only the heads were pressed out of moulds.
-The inferior quality of clay, mixed with grit, husk and other impurities have been used to execute these Kushāṇa figurines.
+A large number of big-size male and female heads, busts, and figures which usually betray crude workmanship have been found at different sites, especially from Tilaurākoṭ, Piprī, Lumbinī, and Sisahaniyā-Pandey.
+The specimens reflect that the artist did not use the mold, which was so commonly employed by the Suṅga artists.
+In some cases, a mold was occasionally used, particularly for producing large figures of which the busts were hand modeled, and only the heads were pressed out of the molds.
+The inferior quality of clay, mixed with grit, husk, and other impurities has been used to execute these Kushāṇa figurines.
 The eyes and mouth are wide open and the nose is long, pinched out by hand.
 The workmanship of this group is poorer than other Suṅga figurines found at the site.

 The return of modeling forms does not seem to have been successful.
-According to Agrawal available specimens from the datable layers at Ahichchhatra are of crude workmanship, showing neglect in the use of mould and a reversal to hand-made form.
-A large quantity of the figurines made in same tradition of manufacturing is found in this region.
+According to Agrawal available specimens from the datable layers at Ahichchhatra are of crude workmanship, showing neglect in the use of mold and a reversal to hand-made form.
+A large quantity of figurines made in the same tradition of manufacturing is found in this region.
 Deterioration in terracotta figurines may have been due to the mass production of stone sculptures in contemporary society.
-Eyes, mouth and nose are made with either incised lines or punched-dots made with the help of bamboo or wooden pins.
-The female figurines have been bedecked with heavy ornaments, especially earrings, necklaces and fan–like headgear.
-Mishra has classified these specimens into three groups: round and carved up to the feet, figures with oil lamps and Negam type.
-However, his classification is not attested in this region probably due to lack of sufficient specimens.
+Eyes, mouth, and nose are made with either incised lines or punched dots made with the help of bamboo or wooden pins.
+The female figurines have been bedecked with heavy ornaments, especially earrings, necklaces, and fan–like headgear.
+Mishra has classified these specimens into three groups: round and carved up to the feet, figures with oil lamps, and Negam type.
+However, his classification is not attested in this region probably due to a lack of sufficient specimens.
 These are classified into four groups on the basis of fragments and models available in this area.